wistia/wistia-open-docs/_posts/marketo.md

 ## Get Set Up

-To get most of the Wistia-Marketo integration working, you simply need to be on the Wistia Enterprise plan and have a video embedded on your website with [Marketo's Munchkin tracking script](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/) enabled.
+To get the Wistia-Marketo integration working, you need to be on the Wistia Enterprise plan, have [Turnstile]({{ '/turnstile' | post_url }}) configured, and have a video embedded on your website with [Marketo's Munchkin tracking script](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/) enabled.

 Does that sound like you?
 Well then, data about how people are watching your videos is already flowing from Wistia into your Marketo account.
 Go look!

 If that _doesn't_ sound like you yet, and you're feeling enterprisey today <a href="//fast.wistia.net/embed/iframe/3ipzw811en?popover=true" class="wistia-popover[height=480,playerColor=7b796a,width=640]">🚀</a>, get on [the Enterprise plan](http://wistia.com/pricing).

-After choosing the Enterprise plan, the one thing you'll need to configure on the Wistia side is the [Turnstile]({{ '/turnstile' | post_url }}) connection to pass leads from Wistia into Marketo.
+After choosing the Enterprise plan, you'll need to configure Turnstile to pass leads from Wistia into Marketo.
 Just follow these quick steps:

 1. In your Wistia account, open the Account menu and click on Settings.
 2. Switch to the Email Integrations tab.